T0ha/ezodf/docs/meta.rst

 In the `meta` module contains all classes to access the documents meta data, keywords and user defined tags.

-- `Meta` class gives you access to the simple meta data
+- :ref:`Meta class` gives you access to the simple meta data
-- `Keywords` class gives you access to the document keywords
+- :ref:`Keywords class` gives you access to the document keywords
-- `Usertags` class gives you access to the user defined tags
+- :ref:`Usertags class` gives you access to the user defined tags
+- :ref:`Statistic class` gives you access to the document statistics

 Every ODF document class has an attribute called `meta` which is an instance of `Meta` class.